How to Get the Most out of Your Party Attire

-šŸ¤ Choose breathable and comfortable materials
+🤍 Choose breathable and comfortable materials

 Suits made of cotton, linen and seersucker are moisture-wicking, lightweight and perfect for summer heat.
 Silk dresses look elegant but sweat can show through, so go sleeveless or opt for a loose silhouette.
 Linen, cotton and chiffon dresses feel good outdoors and on the dance floor!

-šŸ¤ Bring the right tools
+🤍 Bring the right tools

-If wine splashes on you, flush it out of your clothes with water in the restroomā€”it should come right out!
-Use the wall-mounted hand dryer or let the wet spot dry on the dance floor.
-If the stain is still noticeable the next day, use a stain spray before washing (don't rub delicate fibers with a stain stick).
+If wine splashes on you, flush it out of your clothes with water in the restroom—it should come right out.
+Use the wall-mounted hand dryer to dry the spot or let it air out on the dance floor.
+If the stain is still noticeable the next day, use a stain spray to pre-treat before washing.
 To get oil or makeup stains out, read this post.

-For washable formal attire, use delicate detergent with lukewarm water and hand wash with light agitation.
+For washable party attire, use delicate detergent with lukewarm water and hand wash with light agitation.
 Gently squeeze water out (no wringing!) and lay the garment flat to dry.
 Silk ties can be washed this way or machine washed on a gentle setting in a delicates bag.

-šŸ¤ Be an outfit repeaterā€”it's more than OK!
+🤍 Be an outfit repeater—it's more than OK!

 You'll be spending money on travel, lodging and gifts.
-Don't let your wardrobe add to your expenses!
+Don't let your wardrobe add to your expenses.
 Mix and match with what you have to create fresh looks and accessorize to your advantage.
 If buying new, choose materials that are easy to machine wash or hand wash at home so that you can easily rewear pieces.
 And remember that what matters most is your presence!

-Text by Mutia Adisoma
+Words by Mutia Adisoma

 Gif by Team Clean